Gnank801/EEG/README.md

 # EEG Based Source Localization Using PML

-This repository contains the implementation and analysis of EEG-based brain source localization techniques, carried out as part of an undergraduate project at IIT Kanpur.
+This repository contains the implementation and analysis of EEG-based brain source localization techniques, carried out as part of an Undergraduate Project under **Prof. Tushar Sandhan** at IIT Kanpur.

 ## 🧠 Project Overview